Application & activation

-What happens if I don’t pay off my interest within the 0% Interest Payment Plan period?
+What happens if I don't pay off my full purchase amount within the 0% Interest Payment Plan period?

-You'll begin to incur interest on any outstanding amount from the date your 0% Interest Payment Planperiod expires.
+You'll begin to incur interest on any outstanding amount from the date your 0% Interest Payment Plan period expired.
 Interest will not be backdated, but you should try and pay off this purchase as soon as you can to reduce your interest.

-You can continue to make purchases using a 0% Interest Payment Plan, up to your available credit limit, even if you have another expired promotion on your account.
+You can continue to make new purchases using a 0% Interest Payment Plan, up to your available credit limit.

 How are the minimum monthly repayments calculated?

 The amount you need to repay appears on your monthly statement.
 If monthly payments are required, it's calculated at 3% of the total outstanding balance or $25, whichever is greater (plus any overdue payments and over limit amounts and any instalments payable on instalment purchases).